ivaylo-matov/Petrov/README.md

 # Hi, I'm Ivo.

 ## I love tooling and I hate clicking.
-I have a Masters Degree in Architecture, I am passionate for technology Information Manager with experience with automation, coding and data analytics.
+I have a Masters Degree in Architecture and I am passionate for technology Information Manager with experience with automation, coding and data analytics.
 Always eager to contribute through hard work, critical thinking and excellent problem solving abilities.